jordanlewis/gcassert/README.md

 //gcassert:inline
 ```

-The inline directive asserts that the following statement contains a function
+The inline directive on a CallExpr asserts that the following statement
-that is inlined by the compiler.
-If the function does not get inlined, gcassert
+contains a function that is inlined by the compiler.
+If the function does not
-will fail.
+get inlined, gcassert will fail.

+The inline directive on a FuncDecl asserts that every caller of that function
+is actually inlined by the compiler

 ```
 //gcassert:bce